Azure/ResourceModules/docs/wiki/Contribution guide - Contribution flow.md

 Finally, once your contribution is implemented and validated, open a PR for the CARML maintainers to review.
 Make sure you:

-- Make sure you provide a meaningful PR title in the following format: `[<Category>] <PR title>`.
+- Provide a meaningful PR title in the following format: `[<Category>] <PR title>`.
 For `[<Category>]` use one of the following, depending on which one is the primary improvement your PR intends to make:
   - `[Modules]`: For improvements to the CARML library.
   - `[CI environment]`: For improvements to the CI environment pipelines.
   - `[Static Validation]`: For improvements to global Pester tests.
   - `[Wiki]`: For improvements to the documentation.
   - `[Utilities]`: For improvements to the tools in the utilities.
   - `[Fixes]`: For bug fixes when not specifically related to any of the above categories.
-- Make sure you provide a meaningful PR description.
+- Provide a meaningful PR description.
 - Follow instructions you find in the PR template.
 - Set your Github handle as assignee.
 - Reference the issue number as per the [Create or pick up an issue](#create-or-pick-up-an-issue) step.